 Invite children to make mandala art on the ground outside, where you find the supplies as shown in the photograph above, or collect materials on a nature walk and use them to craft a mandala at home or in the classroom.

 We recommend making them outdoors and leaving them as they lie for others to enjoy.
-Like the Tibetan mandalas created by monks, mandalas are most often created to be temporary or impermanent art forms.
+Like the Tibetan mandalas created by monks, mandalas are most often temporary or impermanent art forms.
 Learning that nothing is permanent and allowing for change can benefit children and adults alike.
-But please do not damage the natural ecology or harm any of mother nature’s many varied creatures.
+But please do not damage the natural ecology or harm any of Mother Nature’s many varied creatures.

 Even though it’s best to make nature mandalas outside, it can also be fun to glue certain types of mandalas to a painted wooden canvas or piece of cardstock in a complementary or contrasting color, as shown in some photographs.
-If you choose this option, we recommend using non-perishable items such as shells, pebbles, rocks, small pinecones, acorn caps, walnut shells, etc.
+If you choose this option, we recommend using non-perishable items such as shells, pebbles, rocks, small pinecones, acorn caps, and walnut shells*.

-Preserved leaves and flowers can also be made into a mandala, but the colors will likely fade and change over time.
-I recommend preserving the leaves or flowers with a coat of Mod Podge or white glue mixed with water over the entire flower or leaf mandala and the cardstock or wooden board it is attached to.
+Preserved leaves and flowers can also be used to make a mandala, but the colors will likely fade over time.
+I recommend preserving the leaves or flowers with a coat of Mod Podge or white glue mixed with water over the entire flower or leaf mandala, as well as the cardstock or wooden board it is attached to.
 Use a foam brush to apply it so you don’t ruin your paintbrush.

-Another fun mandala craft idea is making a flower suncatcher craft in the shape of a mandala.
+Another fun mandala craft idea is to make a flower suncatcher craft in the shape of a mandala.
 Or, create a mud pie mandala, as shown in the photo below!

-As the instructions above mention, you can use several different types of natural treasures to create nature mandalas.
+As the instructions above mention, you can use various natural treasures to create nature mandalas.
 We recommend adding a pop of color to mandalas to make them stand out.
 However, it is also fun to make them with neutral earth tones.
 A few of our favorite nature mandala craft supplies are listed below:

 - Flower petals and flowers with or without stems.